oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 associated with the creation, deletion, and modification of nodes and relationships in the representation graph need to be performed.

-We can visualize (and the orchestrator can preform) these restorative actions via graph traversals on the "old" and "new" representation graph.
+We can visualize (and the orchestrator can perform) these restorative actions via graph traversals on the "old" and "new" representation graph.

 First let's categorize the nodes and relationships in the "old" and "new"